Retrieval-Enhanced Contrastive Vision-Text Models: Experiments

-\head{Is the performance boost merely due to additional training?} We validate the hypothesis that the performance gains are indeed due to our method, and not due to training an additional layer on top of CLIP.
-We replace \OURS with an MLP layer of the same capacity initialized from scratch.
+\textbf{Is the performance boost merely due to additional training?} We replace \OURS with an MLP layer of the same capacity initialized from scratch.
 We train it in a CLIP-style manner on the subset of Webli that we use when training \OURS.
-We denote this subset by $\mathcal{R}_{\text{Webli}}$: it contains the $k=10$ nearest-neighbors for each CC12M datapoint retrieved from the Webli dataset, and contains 61M unique examples.
-Results are presented in Fig.~\ref{fig:ablation} (left).
-We observe that training an extra layer on top of CLIP does not bring any performance gains and even deteriorates its performance.
-This is somehow expected since CLIP was extensively trained on a large and rich dataset~\cite{radford2021learning} and additional training on a relatively small dataset deteriorates the general-purpose property of its representations.
-Overall, this experiment validates our retrieval-augmented approach.
+We denote this subset by $\mathcal{R}_{\text{Webli}}$: it contains the $k=10$ nearest-neighbors for each CC12M datapoint retrieved from the Webli dataset, and contains 61M examples.
+We observe in Fig.~\ref{fig:ablation} (left) that training an extra layer on top of CLIP does not bring any gains and even deteriorates its performance.
+Indeed, CLIP was extensively trained on a large dataset~\citep{radford2021learning} and additional training on a relatively small dataset deteriorates the general-purpose property of its representations.
+Overall, this experiment validates that the performance gains are due to our method and not to training an additional layer on top of CLIP.

-\head{Updating the memory after training.} A clear advantage of the retrieval-based models is that the external memory can be updated with additional, and more contemporary information.
+\textbf{Updating the memory after training.} A clear advantage of the retrieval-based models is that the external memory can be updated with additional, and more contemporary information.
 We evaluate the effectiveness of \OURS when using a larger memory that is not observed during the training.
 We first create various random subsets of Webli by randomly removing a percentage of data.
 Then, we train separate \OURS models with each Webli subset as its memory.
 At inference, we evaluate each \OURS model either with the subset of memory that it was trained with, or the full Webli memory.
 Results are shown in Fig.~\ref{fig:ablation} (center).
 We observe that training and evaluating \OURS with only $1\%$ of Webli as the memory does not show improvements compared to the CLIP baseline.
 However, we observe a significant improvement when evaluating the same model with full Webli memory at inference.
 This confirms that \OURS is capable of utilizing an updated memory without re-training.